lian0138/CST8916_Assignment_1/README.md

     }
     ```

-While we're currently leveraging REST APIs for the **POT** app, integrating **GraphQL** could offer greater flexibility and efficiency in data management.
+While we're currently leveraging REST APIs for the **POT** , integrating **GraphQL** could offer greater flexibility and efficiency in data management.
 It allows for more precise data fetching, reduces the number of requests, and can enhance the overall developer experience.
 However, it's essential to weigh these benefits against the added complexity and ensure it aligns with our project's needs.

 ### REST vs. GraphQL: Quick Comparison